 Electronic access control systems replace physical locks and keys with keyless access control locks.
 People are granted or denied access to restricted areas – office suites, storage facilities or parking garages using entry devices such a keypads, card readers or biometric scanners.
 These will be discussed in more detail later.

-Access control systems do more than control entry to restricted areas.
+Building access control systems do more than control entry to restricted areas.
 They allow for audit trails by keeping electronic records of entries and exits through doors.
 These help in identifying who used a particular door at any given time.
 The audit trails also provide additional information on all people in the building at a given time, what areas they are in, how long they stayed and when they left.

-How is this a useful security tool?
 If and when an incident happens, it becomes possible to pinpoint who was in the building or even in a particular area in the building when it happened.
 The audit trail provides valuable information during an investigation.

 Each business has different security requirements with varying degrees of access control required.
 The main advantage of an electronic access control system is flexibility.
 The system allows for different levels of access and can be customized for each user requiring entry into the building.

-Public and “Employees Only” Areas.
 With an electronic access control system, it becomes possible for public visitors to enter the premises but they can be kept from getting past restricted points where only employees are allowed.

-For Employees.
 Employees can be coded with access to specific areas depending on their need, department affiliation, or any number of factors.
 Access can even be restricted for employees based on day, date or time.
 An example – employees may not be able to enter the building after regular office hours, or on a Saturday when offices are closed without prior authorization.

-Sensitive Areas.
 For areas requiring extra security where only a select number of employees may gain access (eg laboratories, IT rooms, supply rooms), an electronic access control system can program individual privileges.
 The privileges can be further controlled so they expire on a given date.
 Or an extra layer of security can be installed using keypads, keypad/card combinations or biometric scanning devices to control access.

-Service Providers.
 Having an electronic access control system in place even before a business moves into a building is important.
 As part of the move-in process, it is inevitable that spaces will be retrofitted to meet a particular business’ requirements.
 During a renovation, the building plays host to a number of people including construction workers, architects, inspectors, etc. At the same, deliveries for materials may need to be kept in a secure area.